 Cultural examples

 Nowadays, the idea of observational learning seems obvious.
 We all imitate others and model our behavior after the people in our lives.
-If you have ever dressed like your older sibling or used the same facial expressions as your parents, you participated in observational learning.
+You participated in observational learning if you have ever dressed like your older sibling or used the same facial expressions as your parents.

-Observational learning is one way that cultures are formed throughout geographical locations or age groups.
+Observational learning is one-way cultures are formed throughout geographical locations or age groups.
 Have you ever learned slang words or dance moves from your friends?
 Did you ever use a tutorial to learn how to put on makeup or walk in heels?
 Examples of observational learning are all around us!

 How Observational Learning Works